izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Config/Analytics.md

 ## Charting

-The Horde dashboard can render charts showing aggregated metrics collected on the server.
+The Horde dashboard render charts showing metrics collected on the server.
 These views are configured using the `Dashboard.Analytics` section of the globals.json file (see [TelemetryViewConfig](Schema/Dashboard.md#telemetryviewconfig)).

+## Telemetry Sinks

+Horde can collect raw telemetry data in its own database as well as forwarding it to other telemetry sinks.

+You can configure telemetry sinks through the `Telemetry` property in the server's [Server.json](../Deployment/ServerSettings.md) file.
+It is not necessary to configure a telemetry sink in order to compute metrics from aggregated data.